 - Medical degree

 - Completed a one-year internship

 - Scores from USMLE

-New in 2020, we will fund an investigative research fellowship for a senior level medical student.
+Medical Student Research Fellowship:In the 2021-2022 academic year, we will fund an investigative research fellowship for a senior level medical student.
 This fellowship will support salary, benefits, supplemental research and travel funds upon approval for a senior level medical student to conduct a year-long research program.
 The program will be a mixture of clinical trials, data science, and translational science and can be tailored to specific interests of the student.
 A core research and data analysis curriculum will be required.
 The student will be expected to publish 2 or more observational articles during the course of the year and 1-2 in-depth data driven articles.
 The student will also be expected to develop a hypothesis-driven experimental protocol during their time and collaborate with researchers across multiple health sciences colleges.